Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Boundary of a normal domain

-The homotopy will always preserve a small straight line in $\zeta$ and so we can lift the homotopy uniquely.
-The end loop of the homotopy will be lifted separately to the normal neighborhood of $\alpha_1(s_0)$ and $\alpha_2(s_0)$.
-This gives a homotopy from a connected curve to two disconnected loops, which is a contradiction.
+The homotopy can be lifted uniquely since it avoids $f(B_f)$.
+The resulting loop of the homotopy will be lifted separately to the normal neighborhoods of $\alpha_1(s_0)$ and $\alpha_2(s_0)$.
+This gives a homotopy from a connected curve to two disconnected loops, which is a contradiction. \end{proof}